tesselo/pixels/docs/index.md

 `interval_step`.
 The `interval` defines the time step time size, and the `interval_step` how many times that interval is used for each slice.

+The `cloud_sorted_pixel` mode works the same way as the latest pixel mode, except that it will sort the images based on cloud cover at the scene level.
+So this will be the first valid pixel, in the image stack of the date range, ordered by cloud cover.

 For example, if interval is `months` and `interval_step` is `2`, one image slice will be constructed for every two months between the `start` and `end` dates.